 - User-friendliness is high in this one.
 You don’t need to be a geek or designer at all.

 - If you’re focused on design, Venngage might not have enough options for you.

 - It is pretty limited when it comes to putting numeric data into graphs.

-And there you have it, five tools that will help you power through the creation of your next business report.
+And there you have it, six tools that will help you power through the creation of your next business report.
 Explore their (free!) options to find the tool that is most intuitive to you.
 Good luck!